dhrdeep/dhrjuly25/replit.md

 - Patreon OAuth integration configured
 - Client-server separation implemented
 - All dependencies resolved
+- Environment variables properly loaded with dotenv

 The application is now fully operational on Replit.
-Try the Patreon connection again from the admin panel.
+The Patreon OAuth server endpoints are working correctly.

 ## Patreon Configuration Fix Required
 To resolve the OAuth error, update your Patreon application settings: